noahpinson/website/README.md

 Readme file for website project.

-## Repository Purpose
+## Purpose

-This will be a change that will conflict with whatever is on the remote side.
-This is what is on the local side.
+The purpose of this file is to provide examples on how to use git and Github together.